Visiting Ludshott Common: What you need to know

 Please note, that due to essential forestry work, the car park at Dunelm on the B3002 is closed.
 The nearest alternative car park is located at GU26 6DS (access from B3002, Waggoners Wells Junction)

-We welcome dogs on Ludshott Common.
+We welcome dogs on Ludshott Common but it is important to abide by the countryside code during your visit for the benefit of the rare wildlife and other visitors.
 For all the information about visiting Ludshott with your dog, please read our dedicated dog article.

 Mountain bikes are only permitted on bridleways and permissive tracks at Ludshott Common.
 We know how important it is to find fresh air and relaxation but we ask people not cycle on footpaths or create new trails.
 Any structures on a SSSI, such as jumps or ramps, need permission from Natural England, so we will have to remove them.
 The best way to check where you can cycle is by looking at an Ordinance Survey map and finding the green dashed lines showing a bridleway.